Gagan Khandate

 Gagan Khandate*, Cameron Mehlman*, Xingsheng Wei*, Matei Ciocarlie

-Submitted to International Conference on Intelligent Robots and Systems, 2023
+International Conference on Intelligent Robots and Systems 2024, 2023

 Recently, reinforcement learning has allowed dexterous manipulation skills with increasing complexity.
 Nonetheless, learning these skills in simulation still exhibits poor sample-efficiency which stems from the fact these skills are learned from scratch without the benefit of any domain expertise.
 In this work, we aim to improve the sample-efficiency of learning dexterous in-hand manipulation skills using sub-optimal controllers available via domain knowledge.
 Our framework optimally queries the sub-optimal controllers and guides exploration toward state-space relevant to the task thereby demonstrating improved sample complexity.
 We show that our framework allows learning from highly sub-optimal controllers and we are the first to demonstrate learning hard-to-explore finger-gaiting in-hand manipulation skills without the use of an exploratory reset distribution.